Salt Chuck Mine, Mill Area

 The Salt Chuck Mine is an abandoned historic gold, silver, copper and palladium mine on the southeast side of Prince of Wales Island.
 The site is 4½ miles from Thorne Bay, and is accessible by road, or by water.

 The mine and mill operated from 1905 to 1941, processing more than 326,000 tons of ore.
 The mine openings are about a half mile uphill from the mill area, which is on the northern shore of Salt Chuck Bay near the mouth of Lake Ellen Creek.
-The remnants of at least 25 of the mill's structures are on the site.
+The remnants of the mill's equipment are on the site.

 As with other abandoned historic mines, the sources of contamination at the mill area are a result of standard practices from an era before environmental regulations, when mines operated without today's permits and reclamation requirements.